 However, after a while they realized that their performance wasn’t what it could be.
-“After the program was fully implemented, we got used to running it and thought we knew how to be successful our own,” said Shay Santos, chief financial officer of the $182m institution.
+“After the program was fully implemented, we got used to running it and thought we knew how to be successful on our own,” said Shay Santos, chief financial officer of the $182 million asset credit union.
 “But the truth is we were really stuck on our manual processes and I think that turned out to be a hindrance to our success.”

 JMFA OVERDRAFT PRIVILEGE® Redux

 In November 2015, Jon Lowrey, Dane County CU CEO, met with JMFA Regional Director Susan Prell, and discussed the credit union’s overdraft program results.
 In the years since the institution’s last contract engagement with JMFA, Regulation E had been put into place requiring members to opt-in to overdraft coverage on ATM and one-time debit card transactions.
 The credit union had decided not to expand overdraft coverage to e-channels and Prell explained that the institution was losing quite a bit of revenue from that decision.